karayabin/universe-snapshot/universe/Ling/HtmlPageTools/README.md

 History Log
 =============

+- 2.0.1 -- 2019-08-30

+    - updated documentation

+- 2.0.0 -- 2019-08-30

+    - added HtmlPageCopilot->registerLibrary as the only mean to add a library
+    - removed HtmlPageCopilot->addCssLibrary method
+    - removed HtmlPageCopilot->addJsLibrary method
+    - renamed HtmlPageCopilot->getCssLibraries to getCssUrls
+    - renamed HtmlPageCopilot->getJsLibraries to getJsUrls

 - 1.6.1 -- 2019-07-18

     - update docTools documentation, add links to source code for classes and methods